v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 DayEventProcessor::initialise
 DayEvent[day=Friday, amount=33]

-DayEvent[day=Monday, amount=4]
+DayEvent[day=Monday, amount=999]
 {% endhighlight %}

 # Inputs to a processor
 An event processor responds to input by triggering a calculation cycle, triggering a calculation cycle from an input is covered in this section.
-Functions are bound to the calculation cycle to meet the business requirements, see [mark event handling section](runtime) for further details.
-To process inputs the event processor instance it must be initialised before any input is submitted.
+Functions are bound to the calculation cycle to meet the business requirements, see the [mark event handling section](runtime) for further details.
+To process inputs the event processor instance must be initialised before any input is submitted.

 {: .info }